 What are the issues and implications for drawing this line?

 It would, for example, only take 1 month of slightly less/more progression to place a candidate in the opposite camp.

 This is actually another key reason for keeping the participant number high, ie an attempt to reduce the natural error.
 Even despite these challenges in defining “Rapid Progressors” this is a good attempt at targeting, considering current scientific limitations.

 Lets now move on to the second major trial.
 It could be considered more stratified.

 Some MND cases have an identified gene mutation involved.
 Take for example, SOD1, the first identified MND gene, discovered over 25 years ago now.
 Gene therapy has taken a while to be developed but is now starting to show real potential after critical enabling bio-technology evolved.
 One potential SOD1 gene therapy, Tofersen, that has been devised and is now being trialed is to effectively “knock down” the gene’s potentially damaging process.
 This is from pharmaceutical company Biogen.
 After being first tested in mice and other pre-clinical trials, the time came, last year, to embark on human trials.

 The trial of Tofersen has been taking place across the globe, and has enrolled about 100 SOD1 tested patients covering treatment and placebo.
 This trial, in addition to the typical criteria has the rather obvious, but very precise “objective” stratification of targeting only SOD1 carriers.
-The trial does, incidentally, also shine focus on “Rapid Progressors”.
+The trial does also shines focus on “Rapid Progressors”, who are easier to more precisely identify, sadly, because of very specific identified fast progressing mutations within SOD1.
 Reducing the participation to only SOD1 identified cases vastly removes a whole wealth of disease variation, the scourge of trial logistics.
 It does also appear that participants who have been diagnosed longer than 2 years have been involved.